rag3047/cassis-verif/README.md

 - **default**: The default preset, which offers no additional build stage or resources.
 - **cassis**: The cassis preset, which pre-provisions the Colour and Stereo Sturface Imaging System (CaSSIS) flight software used on the ExoMars Trace Gas Orbiter.
 It includes the following features:
-  - The cassis software design document PDF.
+  - ~~The cassis software design document PDF.~~ (for confidentiality reasons this file was removed from the repo)
-  - The cassis source code.
+  - ~~The cassis source code.~~ (for confidentiality reasons this file was removed from the repo)
-  - Prebuilt RTEMS sources.
   - Prebuilt AI Hints.
   - Preconfigured compiler flags for RTEMS.
 - **suchai**: TODO